SecondarySkyler/gpu-computing-project/README.md

 python3 parser.py matrix_name
 ```
 This command will generate the corresponding files under the `./test_matrices/coo/` and `./test_matrices/csr/` directories. <br />
+As last step modify the *matrixNames* array in `main.cpp` adding the name of the downloaded matrix.
+(Remember also to change the size of the std::array)
+Now you can run `make clean` if you have previously built the project, then run `make` to compile.
-At this point you should be able to run the project specifying the name (without .mtx) of the matrix.
+At this point you should be able to run the project specifying the index of the matrix.